Remember all the hype about the smartwatch being the next big thing?

-Westpac smartwatch app
+Westpac smartwatch hype

-One thing Sony has going for its smartwatch is that Westpac has developed an app allowing customers to check bank details from their wrist.
+One thing Sony has going for its smartwatch is that Westpac has developed an app allowing customers to check bank details on their wrist.
 It’s a good idea, but not enough to get me to fork out the $1200 plus needed for a smartwatch and companion handset.

 So far the phones have failed to fire with consumers.
 There have been none of the “we sold a million in 24 hours” press releases from Sony or Samsung.

 I’d be amazed if the two brands manage to sell a million devices between them by the end of the year.
 The are rumours of warehouses full of unsold, unwanted smartwatches.

 Why do I say these smartwatches are ‘next to useless’?
 There are three reasons.